-Book a consultation with your Family Doctor or Psychiatrist and they refer you to our clinic.
+Book a consultation with your Family Doctor or Psychiatrist and they can send us your referral.

-Our commitment to providing you exceptional care is guided by our core values of compassion, evidence and safety.
+We are committed to providing you with exceptional care, guided by our core values of compassion, evidence and safety.

 All treatment plans are shaped by a balanced consideration of relative risks and benefits for you.

-Our approach incorporates the multi-modal philosophy, which recognizes the interdependent function of neural pathways that regulate pain and mood symptoms.
+We follow a multi-modal philosophy to treatment of mental health problems and understand the interdependent function of neural pathways that regulate mood symptoms.

 - An initial consultation with the doctor to develop a comprehensive symptom assessment and review of current health status to identify special considerations in your treatment plan.

 - We will recommend a treatment plan that will address therapy dimensions to improve your health condition, including psychotherapy, medications, and mind-body connection therapies.

 - Your treatment plan may include recommendations for: ketamine therapy, medical cannabis therapy, and psychotherapy.